 Ubuntu Australia provides FREE English Conversation Classes.
 These classes, led by friendly volunteers of Ubuntu Australia, are a great way for people to improve their English language skills and meet new people.
-Anyone is welcome to attend these classes on an adhoc basis or attend each Saturday session during school terms.
-Places are limited to 12 per session and registrations are required.
+Anyone is welcome to attend these classes.
+Please contact us for details.

 Job Skills Workshop for Migrants, Multicultural Communities and International Students

 Experts from Ubuntu Australia, who are from diverse professional and multicultural backgrounds and have over 30 years of collective mentoring experience, deliver these FREE, informative, and interactive workshops.
 After these workshops, there are opportunities of one-on-one mentoring support for interested participants with the experts from Ubuntu Australia for a certain period.
 Places are limited to eight (8) per workshop.
 These Workshops are delivered in partnership with the City of Canning, Town of Victoria Park and City of Cockburn.